aljungberg/Revetment/README.md

 ### Good habits

 - Remember to verify your backups regularly: use `bash my-backup.sh check`.
-- Extract some files from every new backup using a different machine than the one taking the backups to confirm that you have the ability to (you copied the SSH keys and attic keys you need).
+- Extract some files from every new backup using a different machine than the one taking the backups to confirm that you have the ability to (because you copied the SSH keys and attic keys you need).